 Popular Skills for Flight Nurse

-Just a handful of professional skills are reported by Flight Nurses who took the survey.
+Survey results show that Flight Nurses typically report just a few professional skills.
 Most notably, skills in Flight Nurse, Trauma, Critical Care, Emergency/Trauma, and Flight Nursing are correlated to pay that is above average.
-Skills that pay less than market rate include Flight Nursing.
-The majority of those who know Critical Care also know Flight Nurse, Trauma.
+Skills that seem to negatively impact pay include Flight Nursing.
+Those familiar with Critical Care also tend to know Flight Nurse, Trauma.